romigben/JunkyardMugCraft/Mugcraft-0.11/README.md

 - Drink when your equipment breaks (tools, weapons, armor, spears, elytra, mace and more)
 - Drink when you use a grindstone, smithing table, or anvil

-- Shot for the first player to get a Crafting Table
+- Drink for the first player to get a Crafting Table
-- Shot the first time you join the server
+- Drink the first time you join the server

 To remove the datapack cleanly, run ```/function bebida:uninstall``` before deleting it.